Voigt transformations in retrospect: missed opportunities?: Voigt --- a missing link in the Einstein-Poincar e mysterious connection?

 Thanks to a letter sent by Minkowski to David Hilbert in 1889, we know that Minkowski was studying Voigt's treatment of elasticity \cite{28A}.
 However, it is not known whether Minkowski read Voigt's 1887 paper on the Doppler principle at that time.
 Probably he did.
 At least such a suggestion seems tenable \cite{28}.
 Even if he read the paper, it seems he had not recognized the potential of Voigt's transformations.
 In his letter of 1889 to Hilbert he mentions that ``abstract speculation was not sufficient for physical understanding'' and that ``it was inconceivable to him that anyone would develop mathematical equations only with the hope that someone might later demonstrate their utility'' \cite{28A}.

 However, it is quite possible and even more plausible that Minkowski became aware of the Voigt's 1887 Doppler principle paper only later and his above given quotations concern to another paper by Voigt {\it Theoretische Studien \"{u}ber die Elasticit\"{a}tsverh\"{a}ltnisse der Krystalle} published also in 1887 \cite{28B}.
-Interestingly, Walter gives a slightly different translation of Minkowski's quotation: ``how anyone can apply odd calculations in the hope that later, perhaps, someone will be found who can get something out of it'' \cite{28B}.
+Interestingly, Walter gives a slightly different translation of Minkowski's quotation: ``how anyone can apply odd calculations in the hope that later, perhaps, someone will be found who can get something out of it'' \cite{28B} \footnote{The German original can be found in \cite{28BB} and goes as follows: ``Es ist mir ganz unbegreiflich, wie jemand w\"{u}ste Rechnungen ansetzen kann, in der Hoffnung da{\ss} sich sp\"{a}ter vielleicht jemand findet, der Nutzen daraus zu ziehen im Stande ist''.}.

 Although Voigt and Lorentz were in correspondence since 1883, Lorentz was unaware of Voigt's Doppler principle paper and it was not until 1908 that Voigt sent him a reprint of this paper.
 In a letter of acknowledgment of the receipt of the preprint from July, 1908, Lorentz writes ``I would like to thank you very much for sending me your paper on Doppler's principle together with your enclosed remarks.
 I really regret that your paper has escaped my notice.
 I can only explain it by the fact, that many lectures kept me back from reading everything, while I was already glad to be able to work a little bit.
 Of course I will not miss the first opportunity to mention, that the concerned transformation and the introduction of a local time has been your idea'' \cite{28}.